romi-sunarya/romi-sunarya/README.md

 ## Hi there 👋

+I'm Romi a Cobol Developer and Core Banking Developer

+Has 3 years experience as an IT Life Asia Developer and 2 years as a Core Banking Developer.
+Experienced in handling projects in financial services industry and banking industry.
+Familiar to prepare documentation for promotion, create new schedule, Designing screen on AS400 and create new item in table. have knowledge in COBOL AS400, Unix, Bash, Shell script, Java script, Java.

+if you want to check portfolio, my portfolio

 <!--
 **romi-sunarya/romi-sunarya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.